Nuitka/Nuitka/Developer_Manual.rst

 .. note::

-   On the other hand, types without ``append`` attribute could be eliminated.
+   On the other hand, types without ``append`` attribute can be eliminated.

 It would be great, if functions provided some sort of analysis on their return type, or a quick way to predict return value properties, based on input value